Asher Keddie

 Asher Keddie (born 31 July 1974) is an Australian actress.
 Beginning her career in the television series Five Mile Creek in the mid 1980s, Keddie received wide recognition for her role in the television series Offspring.
 Her significant repertoire in television has led to her being dubbed as the 'Golden Girl of Australian Television'.
 Keddie also had a small role in the film X-Men Origins: Wolverine, as Dr. Carol Frost.
 Aside from television and film work, she has several theatre credits, including in the Melbourne Theatre Company production of Les Liaisons dangereuses as Madame de Tourvel.

 She won the Logie Award for Most Popular Actress five times in a row between 2011 and 2015.
 Keddie won the 2013 Gold Logie award for Most Popular Personality on Australian Television, for her role as Dr Nina Proudman in the Network Ten drama Offspring.
 She had previously been nominated twice for the award.
 Keddie has a total of seven Logie Awards.

 Early life

 Keddie was born to Robi and James Keddie, both school teachers.
 As a child, she took dancing lessons for nine years and at age 14, she dislocated her knee prior to an audition at the Australian Ballet School.
 Despite her initial misfortune, she landed an acting gig in a dance wear ad while at ballet school and subsequently landed an agent.
 Keddie completed her secondary education at St Michael's Grammar School, St Kilda.

+Asher Keddie married Australian portrait artist Vincent Fantauzzo in 2014.
+Fantauzzo is known for winning the Archibald People's Choice Award four times.
+The couple has a son together, Valentino Fantauzzo, who was born on March 1, 2015.
+Vincent also has a son named Luca from a previous marriage, who is being raised alongside the family.

+Asher Keddie was previously married to Jay Bowen between 2007 and 2012.

+Despite suffering a knee injury in childhood, Asher Keddie pursued a career in acting.